python/cpython/Doc/library/ctypes.rst

    Try to provide a list of paths of the shared libraries loaded into the current process.
 These paths are not normalized or processed in any way.
-If the function is not able to determine the list of loaded libraries (either because the current platform does not support it, or because an error occurred), it returns ``None``.
+If the function is not able to determine the list of loaded libraries (either because the current platform is not Windows, MacOS, or Linux and does not support the the ``dl_iterate_phdr`` API in libc, or because an error occurred), it returns ``None``.

    The exact functionality is system dependent.